taleh007/Docs/aspnet/mvc/controllers/filters.rst

 ^^^^^^^^
 Filters can be applied to action methods or controllers (via attribute) or added to the global filters collection.
 Scope also generally determines ordering.
 The filter closest to the action runs first; generally you get overriding behavior without having to explicitly set ordering.
 This is sometimes referred to as "Russian doll" nesting, as each increase in scope is wrapped around the previous scope, like a `nesting doll <https://en.wikipedia.org/wiki/Matryoshka_doll>`_.

 In addition to scope, filters can override their sequence of execution by implementing `IOrderedFilter <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/Filters/IOrderedFilter/index.html>`_.
 This interface simply exposes an ``int`` ``Order`` property, and filters execute in ascending numeric order based on this property.
 All of the built-in filters, including ``TypeFilterAttribute`` and ``ServiceFilterAttribute``, implement ``IOrderedFilter``, so you can specify the order of filters when you apply the attribute to a class or method.
+By default, the ``Order`` property is 0 for all of the built-in filters, so scope is used as a tie-breaker and (unless ``Order`` is set to a non-zero value) is the determining factor.

 To see the scope-based ordering in action, consider the following class, which has the same filter applied at both the class and method level.
 The same filter is also registered globally.
 When run, the log output will show the order in which the filters executed, and how these compared to the ``Controller`` base class's ``OnActionExecuting`` and ``OnActionExecuted`` methods.